mostafaAsala/PDF-Classification/README.md

 Ensure that the training data (`links.csv`) or (`debug_data_out.csv`) is correctly placed in the `data/` directory before running the script.

 ## Evaluation
-the model automatically evaluate the
+the model automatically evaluate the testing data placed in `data/test/test.csv` to evaluate only without training you can use command `--eval_only` while runing `train.py`

 This script will:
 - Load the trained model from the `models/` directory.